binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### CSP Evaluation

-Once you have sprung the questions from the [CSP Evaluaton](#cloud-identify-risks-csp-evaluation) subsection on your service provider and received their answers, you will be in a good position to feed these into the following subsections.
+Once you have sprung the questions from the [CSP Evaluaton](#cloud-identify-risks-csp-evaluation) subsection in the Identify Risks subsection on your service provider and received their answers, you will be in a good position to feed these into the following subsections.

 1. Do you keep a signed audit log on which users performed which actions and when, via UIs and APIs?